holstadla/MarketingAnalytics/Predicting Customer Revenue Using Linear Regression/README.md

 - number of days since last purchase = 20
 - number of purchases = 2
 - average order cost = $50

+## Building a Regression Model to Predict Storefront Location Revenue

+#### About the Data
+Provided the data on a store's revenue as well as important factors regarding the surrounding area at various locations, including number of competitors, median income, number of loyalty members, population density, and location age.

+Goal: build a regression model to predict storefront location revenue based on information about the area the storefront is located in.

+The model should be able to:
+1. describe the relationship between revenue and factors related to the storefront's location
+2. predict the revenue of a store based on its location and age

+Predict the revenue of a location with the following data:
+- location has 3 competitors
+- median income of $30,000
+- 1,200 loyalty members
+- population density of 2,000
+- location age of 10